gerard2perez/ember-cli-crudtable/README.md

 1. getRecord: [default: '*getRecord*']
 	2. This action creates a new empty record.
 1. searchRecord: [default: '*FetchData*']
-	2. This actions if the one witch searches for your records.
+	2. This actions if the one which searches for your records.

 ###Style Configuration
 1. stripped: [ true| **false** ]	-	Makes the table to render stripped.